reTHINK-project/dev-service-framework/docs/specs/service-framework/sf_syncher_manager.md

 `inviteObservers(observers: [HypertyURL])`

 Send invitations (create messages) to hyperties, observers list.
+Invitations do not associate a Reporter/Observer.
+An explicit subscription must be sent from the Observer.

 * observers: array of hyperties to invite

 ##### Event Handlers

+In addition to the inherited handlers, the reporter can listen to subscriptions/unsubscriptions and responses to invitations sent to observers.
+It also can accept or reject read requests.

 **onSubscription**